9 Refreshing Uses for Hydrogen Peroxide

 3. Mold and mildew control

-Mold and mildew are a constant problem for me in my all-redrood home in the middle of the woods.
+Mold and mildew are a constant problem for me in my all-redwood home in the middle of the woods.
 My solution?
-A spray bottle of hydrogen peroxide, applied directly to problem areas.
+A spray of hydrogen peroxide, applied directly to problem areas.
 It kills my unwanted visitors, and makes it easy for me to wipe them right up.

 4. Tile and grout scrub

 Dirty floors can be a tough clean.
 Hydrogen peroxide (or a mix with baking soda) can help lift stains as well as disinfecting for a deep clean.
 It's especially useful for grout, which is extremely difficult to scrub thanks to the rough texture.

 Remember how I mentioned that hydrogen peroxide can act like bleach?
 When you're talking a load of whites, that's an advantage.
 Throw a cup in with your laundry to make your whites brighter, without the strong odor of bleach.

 Use food-grade peroxide to spray down fruits and vegetables.
 Allow them to sit for a few minutes before you rinse and dry them.
 The hydrogen peroxide will kill harmful organisms, making your food safe to eat.
 (Make sure, of course, that you use clean water for the rinse.)

 Bad smells happen, especially if you have pets.
 For a quick deodorizing treatment, apply some baking soda and hydrogen peroxide to a problem spot.
 Allow the baking soda to absorb the odor, and then clean.
 As with textile stains, watch out for the bleaching potential, which can discolor carpets and furniture.